Subset of the cross-displinary nature of Crypto Economic Systems

 • Interdisciplinary perspective — here we are problem-solving at the intersection of Governance, Control Theory, Economics, and more

 Thank you for reading!
 And don’t forget, this article is only an introduction to the paper “Foundations of Cryptoeconomic Systems.”
 To dive deeper into the foundational knowledge from each perspective, and the potential areas of further research, be sure to read the original piece.
+If you liked the introduction provided by this article, then check out other introductory articles:

 Acknowledgements